 The Waterloo Housing Authority offers two classes to help residents on their path to homeownership.
 Registrations are being accepted for the Home Buyer Education (HBE) and Money Smart classes.

-The classes are from 5 to 7 p.m.
-October 20, 21, 22, and 27 at the Waterloo Center for the Arts, 225 Commercial St. The cost is $20.
+HBE offers education to low income families who are interested in purchasing a home.
+Topics covered in the class include money management, understanding credit, affordability, mortgage, the home search and buyer process.
+Participants who complete the class receive a certificate of eligibility for down payment assistance from the City of Waterloo Community Development and other participating agencies.
+Home Buyer Education classes are April 20, 21, 22, and 27 from 5:00-7:00pm at the Waterloo Center for the Arts, Hurwich Room, 225 Commercial Street, Waterloo.
+The cost is $20.
 Proof of all household income for the past 60 days is also needed to register.
-The course is offered four times a year in the months of January, April, July and October.
+HBE is offered four times a year in the months of January, April, July, and October.

-These classes will cover: developing the family/personal budget; making a dollar stretch; reducing credit card debt and improving credit score; increasing savings; and other financial skills to make home ownership a possibility.
+The three free Money Smart classes will teach personal financial skills and practices led by local experts from banks, credit unions, and financial management agencies the classes will cover: developing the family/personal budget; making a dollar stretch; reducing credit card debt and improving credit score; increasing savings; and other financial skills to make home ownership a possibility.